cisco-ce/roomos.cisco.com/docs/WebEngine.md

 When adding web apps to the home screen, by default RoomOS will try to fetch the web sites icon automatically ("fav icons").
 The web engine's own fav-icon mechanism is used, but the general rule is that it looks for touch icon first (<link rel="apple-touch-icon" href="..." />), then rel="icon", then finally the domain favicon, eg trello.com/favicon.ico.

 If a icon url is specified in the provisioning, that one is preferred.
-But in all cases the icon size must larger than 60 pixels in either direction, and less than 1200 pixels.
+But in all cases the icon size must be larger than 60 pixels in either direction, and less than 1200 pixels.

 All major formats are supported, such as jpg, png, gif, png and svg.